codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 }
 ```

 Note that the `key` and `group` values have to be strings with a length greater than zero.
-Furthermore, all added variables are encrypted by default.
-Set the value of `secure` to `false` in order to not encrypt the newly added variable.

-If the group does not exist, it will be created.
+Furthermore, if the group does not exist, it will be created.

 #### Curl request